RamonGal/RamonGal/README.md

 ## 👋 Hi, I’m Ramon Galate.

 - 👀 I’m interested in:
-  - Virtual reality, Artificial intelligence and Brain–computer Interface.
+  - VR, AI, DS, MLops, Microservices, BCI and Software architecture.
   - Design, Woodworking, Metalworking, Painting and Tattooing.
   - Human resources, organizing events and cooking for the people around me.
 - 🌱 Specialized in Data Science, in the following subjects: